poga/devpoga.org/content/post/2020-11-30-ocaml-compiler-pipeline/index.md

 > Each source file represents a _compilation unit_ that is built separately.
 The compiler generates intermediate files with different filename extensions to use as it advances through the compilation stages.
 The linker takes a collection of compiled units and produces a standalone executable or library archive that can be reused by other applications.

 We can easily go through intermediate representations via poking into these files.

 ---

-**This is the second issue of [Learn OCaml the Hard Way](https://learnocamlthehardway.substack.com/welcome).
-Subscribe to get notified when a new article is out.**

----